24-Hour Ultimatum: 3 suspected killers of Naval officer in Ondo arrested

 By Dayo Johnson, Akure

-Three of the six suspected killers of a naval officer attached to the Nigeria Navy Secondary School, ldo- Ani, in Ondo state, Akingbohun M, have been arrested.
+Three of the six alleged suspected killers of a naval officer attached to the Nigeria Navy Secondary School, ldo-Ani, in Ondo State, Akingbohun M., have been arrested.

 They were reportedly arrested at a farm settlement close to the community, following a 24-hour ultimatum given by the Naval authorities in the state that the killers be produced.

-Officer Akingbohun M, was attached to the Secondary School situated in the community.
+The officer, Akingbohun M., was attached to the Secondary School, situated in the community.

-Colleagues of the murdered officers had invaded the community threatening to avenge his death.
+Colleagues of the officer had invaded the community, threatening to avenge his death.

-The suspected killers alleged to be cult members, according to reports are not indigenes of the community.
+The suspected killers, alleged to be cult members, according to reports, were not indigenes of the community.

-A reliable source told Vanguard that the Naval authorities insisted during a meeting with the community quarter chiefs who visited to placate them, that the killers must be produced or the entire community would face a dare consequences.
+A source told Vanguard that the Naval authorities insisted, during a meeting with the community quarter chiefs, who visited to placate them, that the killers must be produced or the entire community would face dire consequences.

-Consequently, the leaders reportedly met the suspects who had fled the community after the crime was smoked out from their hidings.
+Consequently, the leaders reportedly met and the suspects, who had fled the community after the crime were smoked out from their hidings.

 They have reportedly been handed over to the officers for prosecution.

-The chairman of the council, Dennis Adekunle, who condemned the murder, however, appealed to the naval authorities to ” apply minimum for e in searching for the perpetrators of the dastardly act in the interest of peace
+The chairman of the council, Dennis Adekunle, who condemned the incident, however appealed to the naval authorities to apply minimum force in searching for the perpetrators of the dastardly act in the interest of peace.

+He died on the way to the general hospital in the town.

-Speaking on the ugly incident, the state police command spokesperson, Funmi Odunlami, said that “one Sunday Olaoluwa of Iyayu quarters, Idoani reported that his friend, a navy personnel attached to Navy Secondary School, Imeri by name Akingbohun M., was attacked by a six-man mob led by one ‘Oyibo’ due to an altercation that arose from a minor motorcycle-pedestrian accident.
+Speaking on the incident, the state police command spokesperson, Funmi Odunlami, said: “One Sunday Olaoluwa of Iyayu quarters, Idoani reported that his friend, a navy personnel attached to Navy Secondary School, Imeri by name Akingbohun M., was attacked by a six-man mob led by one ‘Oyibo’ due to an altercation that arose from a minor motorcycle-pedestrian accident.

-Reports had it that Ido- the Ani market which was yesterday was deserted by market women following the tension that still enveloped the community.
+It was gathered that Ido- Ani market which was, yesterday, was deserted by market women, following the tension that still enveloped the community.

-Also, the youths who fled to neighbouring communities for fear of indiscriminate arrest by the officers were yet to return to the community.
+Also, the youths, who fled for neighbouring communities for fear of indiscriminate arrest by the officers were yet to return to the community.

 Disclaimer